Road Fatalities and Serious Injuries

 Data owner: Centres for Road and Maritime Safety, Transport for NSW

-Coverage: Road users across the NSW road network, local councils, Roads & Maritime Services and private road owners and operators
+Coverage: Road users across the NSW road network, local councils and private road owners and operators

 Date range: December 2010 onwards